 Our workshop will be held in our newly renovated spacious heated barn which allows students their own socially distanced workspace.
 Students will be provided with a set of tools to use during this class.
-Bring a bagged lunch and water and your mask.
+Bring a bagged lunch and water.

 Barbara has been creating stained glass since 1990.
 She had attended private lessons for 2 years with the late John Keegan, a well known stained glass artist of John Keegan & Co., located in Bucks County, PA.